arnosolo/my-public-docs/docs/metadata-watermark-introduction.md

 ---
 title: Metadata Stamp
 lang: en-US
-description: Metadata Stamp is an iOS App that can add a footer on a photo.
+description: Metadata Stamp is an iOS App that can add a timestamp on a photo.
 The footer contains some metadata items of the photo such as logo of camera maker, camera model, focal length, F number, exposure time, ISO.
 ---

 # {{ $frontmatter.title }}